dotnet-foundation/website/input/blog/posts/net-foundation-april-update.md

 <hr />
 <h2>Connect with the .NET Foundation Online!</h2>

 <p>The <a href="https://www.facebook.com/dotnetfoundation/">.NET Foundation is on Facebook now</a>.
 Please like our page!
-We’ll post regular updates and interesting things happening with .NET to share.</p>
+We'll post regular updates and interesting things happening with .NET to share.</p>

 <p><a href="https://www.youtube.com/NETFoundation">The .NET Foundation is also on YouTube</a>.
 Watch community standups and design reviews as well as code-focused shows and interviews across our multiple playlists.</p>

 <p><a href="https://www.youtube.com/NETFoundation">Youtube</a></p>

 <p>Do you have an interesting piece of news or content related to .NET open source?
-Let us know so we can include it in next month’s update by posting a comment below.</p>
+Let us know so we can include it in next month's update by posting a comment below.</p>

 <hr />
 <h2>Remember to Subscribe!</h2>